 Title of text Description Countries Declaration at the African regional conference on the theme "developing a strategy to combat evolving criminal threats", adopted on 10 February 2016 INTERPOL organised in February 8 to 10, 2016, the African regional conference on the theme "developing a strategy to combat evolving criminal threats" At the end of the Conference, a Declaration has been adopted, stating that "Conference participants intend to adopt a series of measures to strengthen cooperation against foreign terrorist combatants, to support actions to identify, locate and arrest organizers and facilitators of migrant smuggling, and to set up Of joint operations against trafficking in narcotic drugs and chemical precursors.
-In order to provide better support to its African member countries, INTERPOL signed an agreement in January 2016 to establish a Representative Office to the African Union.
+Cameroon In order to provide better support to its African member countries, INTERPOL signed an agreement in January 2016 to establish a Representative Office to the African Union.
 This structure will complement the work of the INTERPOL African Regional Offices already established in Cameroon, Côte d'Ivoire, Kenya and Zimbabwe."
-Cameroon Agreement to enhance security at Cameroonian borders signed on 22 March 2016 This Agreement between the two countries provides for the installation of an identification and control of passenger movements system at airports and in border posts in the Eastern and Far-North regions.
+Agreement to enhance security at Cameroonian borders signed on This Agreement between the two countries provides for the installation of an identification and control of passenger movements system at airports and in border posts in the Eastern and Far-North regions.
 But it is worthy to note that this Agreement was adopted as part of US government technical support in the fight against terrorism in Cameroon.
-Cameroon Law n°2016/007 related to the Criminal Code and enacted on 12 July 2016 The new Penal Code clearly defines and condemns the trafficking and slavery of persons.
-Article 342-1, entitled "Trafficking and trafficking in persons", is extensively explicit on the question: "(1) Is punishable by imprisonment of ten (10) to twenty (20) years and a fine of ten Thousand (10,000) to one million (1,000,000) francs, the one who engages, even occasionally, in trafficking or trafficking in persons.
-(2) Trafficking and trafficking in persons shall be punished by imprisonment of fifteen (15) to twenty (20) years and a fine of one hundred thousand (100,000) to ten million (10,000,000) francs " Cameroon National Strategy and an Action Plan (2016-2020) against human smuggling, Adoption of a National Strategy and an Action Plan (2016-2020) against human smuggling.
+Cameroon 22 March 2016 this Agreement was adopted as part of OS government technical support in the right against terrorism in Cameroon.
+Law n°2016/007 related to the Criminal Code and enacted on The new Penal Code clearly defines and condemns the trafficking and slavery of persons.
+Article 342-1, entitled "Trafficking and trafficking in persons", is extensively explicit on the question: "(1) Is punishable by imprisonment of ten (10) to twenty (20) years and a fine of ten Thousand (10,000) to one million (1,000,000) francs, the one who Cameroon 12 July 2016 of ten (10) to twenty (20) years and a fine of ten Thousand (10,000) to one million (1,000,000) francs, the one who engages, even occasionally, in trafficking or trafficking in persons.
+(2) Trafficking and trafficking in persons shall b punished by imprisonment of fifteen (15) to twenty (20) years and a fine of one hundred thousand (100,000) to ten million (10,000,000) francs " National Strategy and an Action Plan (2016-2020) against human smuggling, Adoption of a National Strategy and an Action Plan (2016-2020) against human smuggling.
 Côte d'Ivoire 23 November 2015 Amendment of the Decree No 99-313 of 21 April 1999, adopted on The Amendment establishes the national fund of solidarity and extends the field of intervention of the national fund of solidarity to victims of human trafficking.
 Côte d'Ivoire 27 July 2016